AaronBray/AaronBray.github.io/about.md

 ## -Ethical Hacker-

 This is my personal page for CTF Write-Ups, and Personal Projects.
-Everything published here was done with explicit permission and/or without malicious action
+Everything published here was done with explicit permission.
 <br>
 Do not hack this site or steal any of my work as your own.
 What is posted here is intended for educational purposes only and should not be used for malicious intent.